 Which destinations around the world serve you as inspiration, in terms of sustainability?

 In the long-term, I would like to see the position of Soča Valley next to the well-known Alpine centres, such as Chamonix, Zermatt or Cortina.
 In our own way of course!

 Speaking of Slovenia, there are quite a few destinations where we can find good examples of a sustainable approach to different destination segments.
-In this sense I can point out Bohinj with their mobility policy and local products integration.
+In this sense, I can point out Bohinj with their mobility policy and local product integration.
 But speaking of a destination as a whole, my vote goes to Podčetrtek.

 I believe that a harmonized and consistent development policy among the key destination players – local community, DMO, strong tourism company and other, smaller ones – is a precondition for an effective sustainability.
 In Slovenia, Podčetertek is the only case I know of where this idea is really working.

 Which aspect of your daily work do you find the most challenging?
 And which the most rewarding?

 Sometimes I’m tired of explaining the same stories again and again.
 Speaking to different people and institutions who see tourism only through a very narrow personal experience or administrative view.
 People, who are not able to understand the development potential and the impact of our industry on the quality of life and the long-term perspectives for the valley as a whole and for its residents… I know I don’t have good diplomatic skills and I do lack qualities that would make this kind of conversation easier; anyway, just like in any job, I must accept the less pleasant parts of it, too.